SteefanContractor/steefancontractor.github.io/content/slides/aceas-multiage-seaice-classification/index.md

 <section data-background-image="https://images.unsplash.com/photo-1493329087152-853abc04b84b?q=80&w=3876&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D" data-background-opacity=0.3>

 - GNSS-R is an exciting new data source for monitoring sea ice at very high resolution
-- We have shown how it can be used to update and improve existing ice concentration datasets
+- we fitted models to predict ice types and used these models to update existing ice concentration datasets
-- we pick up many more locations previously missed
+- we pick up many more locations previously missed thus improving existing ice concentration datasets
-- this was only one year of data, the accuracy wii improve with more data
+- this was only one year of data, the accuracy will improve with more data

 More validation required!
 We are open to ideas